Registered Nurse – Southland Mental Health Emergency Team (SMHET)

-We are looking for an enthusiastic Registered Nurse to join our team on a casual basis - someone who relishes a challenge and enjoys variety in their work.
+We are looking for an enthusiastic Registered Nurse to join our team on a permanent basis - someone who relishes a challenge.
 As the service operates 24/7 you are required to be flexible in your approach and willing to work in a variety of settings.
 Following initial assessment SMHET offers brief follow up treatment as well as onward referral to appropriate services.

 Candidates must have the following key attributes:

 - Advanced clinical experience